oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-scenario/scenario.md

     Trigger rule: <value equal to 406 with trigger delay 0 minutes>
     Destination: <Select your notifications topic>

-Send some more 406 requests and you will start receiving emails like this
+Send some more HTTP Status 406 requests and you will start receiving emails like this

 ![Alarms notification](../../images/alarm-mail.png)